schoeberl/librelane/docs/source/usage/pdn.md

     `endif
   ```

-* The configuration includes hooks to show OpenLane how to connect the signals,
+* The configuration includes hooks to show LibreLane how to connect the signals,
   as well as the name of the preprocessor guard for the power pins.
   Additionally, we ignore OpenROAD's PSM network checker as it lacks the ability
   to check hierarchical designs correctly.